marciogarridoLaCop/MicroControladores/Visual-Studio-IDE/NodeMcu - Temperature Controller/README.md

-# WIFI-NODEMCU Leitura de temperatura e umidade
+# WIFI-NODEMCU Temperature and Humidity read